-Fund an additional \$3.5m OPEX over 3 years, supporting a step change increase in operational costs to look after existing infrastructure.
-Fund \$375m CAPEX over 10 years for renewals to look after existing infrastructure.
-Fund up to the growth investment level of \$64.3m CAPEX, plus a placeholder and \$3.5m OPEX.
-Council complements this with enabling policies.
-Fund \$23.6m OPEX and \$14.8m CAPEX over 10 years in activities that Reduce Water Consumption to defer investment in a new water source.
-Fund \$44m CAPEX and \$2.6m OPEX over 10 years to Reduce Carbon Emissions Fund \$32.9m OPEX and \$25.3m CAPEX over 10 years to Improving Environmental Water Quality gradually over time.
-Fund \$24.8m CAPEX and \$8.6m OPEX over 10 years on other critical projects
+Fund an additional \$1.3m OPEX over 3 years, supporting a step change increase in operational costs to look after existing infrastructure.
+Fund \$150m CAPEX over 10 years for renewals to look after existing infrastructure.
+Fund up to the growth investment level of \$379m CAPEX and \$12m OPEX over 10 years.
+A placeholder is included pending Kainga Ora funding approval.
+Council complements growth investments with enabling policies.
+Fund \$15m OPEX and \$18m CAPEX over 10 years in activities that Reduce Water Consumption to defer investment in a new water source.
+Fund \$17m OPEX and \$27m CAPEX over 10 years to Improving Environmental Water Quality gradually over time.
+Fund \$2m OPEX and \$15M CAPEX over 10 years to Reduce Carbon Emissions,